BinaryMoon/wp-toolbelt/readme.txt

 2. Done.
 Everything else is setup automatically.

 == Changelog ==

+= 2.2.1 - 7th October 2019 =
+* Refactor breadcrumbs again.
+Slightly longer code, but hopefully clearer what it's doing.
+And will allow adding caching/ filtering if we want.
+* Add spam blocking for Jetpack comment forms (still experimental)

 = 2.2 - 4th October 2019 =
 * Add new simple comment spam module.
 It's experimental so tread with care.